 .

 Apart from actual tables, it is also possible to create aliases.
-They behave similar to database views.
+They behave similarly to database views.

 An alias does not contain any actual data; it is simply a link to some already existing data.
-Hence an alias cannot be written to, and its size does not count to your project quota.
+Therefore, an alias cannot be written to, and its size does not count toward your project quota.

 An alias table can be filtered by a simple condition.

-Alias columns are automatically synchronized, by default, with the source table.
+By default, alias columns are automatically synchronized with the source table.
 Columns added to the source table will be added to the alias automatically.
 You can prevent this by disabling Synchronize columns with source table.

 Aliases with automatically synchronized columns and without a filter can be chained.

-Each object of the Table Storage (Bucket, Table, Column) has an associated key-value store.
+Each Table Storage object (bucket, table, column) has an associated key-value store.
 This can be used to store arbitrary metadata (information about the data itself).
 Apart from arbitrary user-defined metadata, there is also some information stored automatically.
 For example, each bucket and table has information about which configuration of which component created them.
 One important use case of metadata is Column Data Types.

 Output mapping does not match destination table: primary key '' does not match 'Id' in 'out.c-tutorial.opportunity_denorm' (check transformations Denormalize opportunities (id opportunity.denormalize-opportunities)).